percona/community/content/blog/2021-11-08-the-errant-gtid.md

 a6b3751e-3fd3-11ec-a4f5-080027ae8b99:1-2
 1 row in set (0.00 sec)`
 ```
-Note that both Values match.
+Note that both values match.
 We have repaired the errant transaction from the replica to the primary.

-<p>I would suggest you now run pt-table-checksum from the primary to verify your data is consistent.
-If you are not familiar with pt-table-checksum, check out this: [Blog Post](https://percona.community/blog/2021/07/22/lets-be-insync/).

 Now we need to take care of the replica that had the errant transaction.
 We need to flush and purge the binary logs.
-Use the commands below to find the current binary file, and then flush and purge.
+Use the commands below to find the current binary file, and then flush and purge. **Remember to be on the replica**.

 ```
 show binary logs;